Office of the Assistant Secretary for Policy Development and Research, HUD.

 Schedule B, available at https://www.huduser.gov/portal/datasets/fmr.html, shows the FMRs for zero-bedroom through four-bedroom units.
 The Schedule B addendum shows Small Area FMRs for all metropolitan areas.
 FMRs for unit sizes larger than four bedrooms may be calculated by adding 15 percent to the four-bedroom FMR for each extra bedroom.
 For example, the FMR for a five-bedroom unit is 1.15 times the four-bedroom FMR, and the FMR for a six-bedroom unit is 1.30 times the four-bedroom FMR.
 FMRs for single-room-occupancy (SRO) units are 0.75 times the zero-bedroom FMR.Start Printed Page 44651

 3. Arrangement of FMR Areas and Identification of Constituent Parts

 a.
-The FMR areas in the online Schedule B are listed alphabetically by metropolitan FMR area and by non-metropolitan county within each state and are available at https://www.huduser.gov/portal/datasets/fmr.html.
+FMR areas in online Schedule B are listed alphabetically by metropolitan FMR area and by non-metropolitan county within each state and are available at https://www.huduser.gov/portal/datasets/fmr.html.

 b.
-The constituent counties (and New England towns and cities) included in each metropolitan FMR area are listed immediately following the listings of the FMR dollar amounts.
-All constituent parts of a metropolitan FMR area that Start Printed Page 41645are in more than one state can be identified by consulting the listings for each applicable state.
+Constituent counties (and New England towns and cities) included in each metropolitan FMR area are listed immediately following the listings of the FMR dollar amounts.
+All constituent parts of a metropolitan FMR area that are in more than one state can be identified by consulting the listings for each applicable state.

 c.
 Two non-metropolitan counties are listed alphabetically on each line of the non-metropolitan county listings.